Here's What Your Poop Is Trying To Tell You

 You know what they say: everybody poops.
 (Or, at least, everybody needs to eliminate waste products from their bodies at some point.)
 At the same time, though, pooping is one of the most private things you can possibly do.
 So since most of us aren't running around chatting openly about our bowel functions, it's tough to know what's "normal" in the broader sense.
 Luckily, there's a lot of variety when it comes to normal, healthy pooping habits — and no one's perfect all the time.

-This handy chart was developed in the early 1990s through research conducted by doctors based at the Bristol Royal Infirmary in the U.K. For instance, using an early version of the scale for a 1992 prospective study published in Gut, they found that women tended to report stools that reflected constipation more frequently than men.
+This handy chart was developed in the early 1990s through research conducted by doctors based at the Bristol Royal Infirmary.
+For instance, using an early version of the scale for a 1992 prospective study published in Gut, they found that women tended to report stools that reflected constipation more frequently than men.

 Then, in a 1997 paper published in the Scandinavian Journal of Gastroenterology, the authors reformulated the chart into the version we all know and love and proposed using it as an actual clinical tool.
 This one uses everyday language (e.g. "like a sausage or snake") to really drive the points home.